-The capital city of Zimbabwe, Harare, is a beautiful city; set high on the country’s central plateau.
+The capital of Zimbabwe is Harare.
+It is a beautiful city set high on the country’s central plateau.

-It is a modern city of new buildings, wide pedestrian walkways, and streets lined with flowering Jacaranda & Flamboyant Trees.
+Harare is a modern city of new buildings, wide pedestrian walkways, and streets lined with flowering Jacaranda and Flamboyant Trees.
 There are also various parks and gardens in the city centre.

 Harare City Attractions

 Also well worth a visit are the Queen Victoria Museum and the Queen Victoria National Library.
-Both of these are at the Civic Centre in Rotten Row.
+Both of these are located in the Zimbabwe capital at the Civic Centre in Rotten Row.